flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 Refer to the ECAM for information about the failure and current flight situation, warnings displayed will give you constraints like maximum speed which should be followed to stay in a safe flight condition.

-Telling which Law your plane is in can help
+Telling which Law your plane is in can help:

-- "ALTN LAW" ECAM Warning means normal Alternate Law
-- "ALTN LAW: PROT LOST" means Alternate Law without protections
+- ECAM Warning "ALTN LAW: PROT LOST" means Alternate Law in general, use the ECAM "STS" page and displayed warnings to tell if protections are reduced or completely lost.
-- Amber "USE MAN PITCH TRIM" means Direct Law
+- ECAM Warning "ALTN LAW: PROT LOST" **and**  amber "USE MAN PITCH TRIM" warning in the PFD means Direct Law

 After ensuring a stable flight profile, the flight crew begins working the issue with the help of ECAM.
 In the first step, the issue is diagnosed by finding the related system.
 If displayed work the ECAM Actions, if successful you may [recover to Normal Law](recovering-to-normal-law).